fnysfnys/Model-Match/README.md

 Backend for model match, a web-service for hosting trained machine learning models as Docker images.

-## Deployment

 ## Requirements

 You must have docker installed and the docker daemon must be running.

 ## Deployment

-NOTE: If you are deploying on Linode, please read the Linode section first, if you are just testing this locally, you can skip it.

 ### 1. Setting up the database